bamboothemes/template-docs/ecolife/content/snippet/_frontpage.md

 Search module
 ---
-This is a standard Joomla search module published ot the search position.
+This is a standard Joomla search module published to the search position.
 It has the button for the search form positioned to the right.

 Main Menu
 ---
-This is a core Joomla menu module published ot the menu position.
+This is a core Joomla menu module published to the menu position.

 Featured, Placing regulation, natural climbs
 ---